minibolt-guide/.github/profile/README.md

 ### Roadmap

-You can see the extended roadmap by accessing the [roadmap on project section](https://github.com/orgs/minibolt-guide/projects/1)
+You can see the extended roadmap by accessing the [roadmap on the project section](https://github.com/orgs/minibolt-guide/projects/1)

 ---